cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Ciphersuites {#ciphersuites}

 A ciphersuite (also referred to as 'suite' in this document) for the protocol wraps the functionality required for the protocol to take place.
-This ciphersuite should be available to both the client and server, and agreement on the specific instantiation is assumed throughout.
+The ciphersuite should be available to both the client and server, and agreement on the specific instantiation is assumed throughout.

 A ciphersuite contains instantiations of the following functionalities:

-- `GG`: A prime-order group exposing the API detailed in {{pog}}, with base point defined in the corresponding reference for each group.
+- `Group`: A prime-order Group exposing the API detailed in {{pog}}, with base point defined in the corresponding reference for each group.
 Each group also specifies HashToGroup, HashToScalar, and serialization functionalities.
 For HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve}}, Section 3.1.
   For HashToScalar, each group specifies an integer order that is used in reducing integer values to a member of the corresponding scalar field.
-- `Hash`: A cryptographic hash function that is indifferentiable from a Random Oracle, whose output length is Nh bytes long.
+- `Hash`: A cryptographic hash function whose output length is Nh bytes long.

-This section specifies ciphersuites with supported groups and hash functions.
+This section specifies an initial registry of ciphersuites with supported groups and hash functions.
+It also includes implementation details for each ciphersuite, focusing on input validation, as well as requirements for future ciphersuites.

+## Ciphersuite Registry

 For each ciphersuite, contextString is that which is computed in the Setup functions.
 Applications should take caution in using ciphersuites targeting P-256 and ristretto255.
 See {{cryptanalysis}} for related discussion.

-## OPRF(ristretto255, SHA-512)
+### OPRF(ristretto255, SHA-512)

 - Group: ristretto255 {{!RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}
   - HashToGroup(): Use hash_to_ristretto255